ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware/README.md

 The entire contents of multiple Alfa driver DVDs have been uploaded here, containing Windows, Mac, and Linux drivers for Alfa wifi adapters and products.

+DRIVER INSTALLATION INSTRUCTIONS FOR THE AWUS036AC, HOWEVER, ARE A **WORK IN PROGRESS**.

 # AlfaWiFiAdapterSoftware